Electronic voice phenomenon: Spiricom and Frank's Box

 In 1980, William O'Neil constructed an electronic audio device called "The Spiricom".
-O'Neil claimed the device was built to specifications which he received psychically from George Mueller, a scientist who had died six years previously.
-At a Washington, DC press conference on April 6, 1982, O'Neil stated that he was able to hold two-way conversations with spirits through the Spiricom device, and provided the design specifications to researchers for free.
+O'Neil claimed the device was built to specifications which he received psychically from George Mueller, a scientist who had died in 1967.
+At a Washington, DC press conference on April 6, 1982, George Meek stated that he was able to hold two-way conversations with spirits through the Spiricom device, including Dr. Mueller, and provided the design specifications to researchers for free.
 However, nobody is known to have replicated the results O'Neil claimed using his own Spiricom devices.
 O'Neil's partner, retired industrialist George Meek, attributed O'Neil's success, and the inability of others to replicate it, to O'Neil's mediumistic abilities forming part of the loop that made the system work.

 In 2020 Kenny Biddle wrote a comprehensive article explaining the origins of the Spiricom as developed by O'Neil and Meek.
 He was prompted to do so by the re-emergence of the device on the television series Ghosthunters.
 He comprehensively debunked the "science" behind the device in both the original development and the Ghosthunters episode.

 Another electronic device specifically constructed in an attempt to capture EVP is "Frank's Box" or the "Ghost Box", created in 2002 by EVP enthusiast Frank Sumption for supposed real-time communication with the dead.
 Sumption claims he received his design instructions from the spirit world.
 The device is described as a combination white noise generator and AM radio receiver modified to sweep back and forth through the AM band selecting split-second snippets of sound.
 Critics of the device say its effect is subjective and incapable of being replicated, and since it relies on radio noise, any meaningful response a user gets is purely coincidental, or simply the result of pareidolia.
 Paranormal researcher Ben Radford writes that Frank's Box is a "modern version of the Ouija board... also known as the 'broken radio'".